Cracking the Code: Fostering Public Participation in Zoning

 This event is part of the series Mastering the Metropolis: New York and Zoning, 1916-2016

-As Jane Jacobs famously said, “cities have the capability of providing something for everybody only because, and only when, they are created by everybody.”
-Though the zoning law is the language of real-estate development in New York City, without a background in urban planning, few citizens can participate in what should be a public dialogue.
-How can we shift this paradigm and demystify the zoning code?
+Zoning can be understood as the language of the physical city, but its complexity is often seen as a roadblock to public participation in planning and development.
+As Jane Jacobs famously stated, “Cities have the capability of providing something for everybody only because, and only when, they are created by everybody.”
+Join us to discuss ways that New York might demystify its zoning code and foster a more democratic and inclusive city planning process.
 To view all of the programs in conjunction with Mastering the Metropolis: New York and Zoning, 1916-2016, click here.

 Christine Gaspar, Executive Director, Center for Urban Pedagogy